BrewBlox/brewblox-documentation/docs/user/all_blocks.md

 You can apply a calibration offset to a OneWire sensor in its settings.

 ### Temp Sensor (Mock)
-This is a simulated sensor where you can manually set the 'measured' value.
+This is a simulated sensor that allows you to manually set the 'measured' value.
 You can use it to play with the system, to see how it will respond.

 ## Setpoints
 A Setpoint holds the target value for a specific sensor.
 It used as input for a PID.

 Each Setpoint has a link to a sensor.
-The Setpoint provides the PID with averaged sensor values.
+The Setpoint provides the PID with averaged sensor values to filter noise.
+How many values are averaged is set by the Filter period.
-The amount of averaging can be configured (Filter period).
-The filter can be bypassed to respond faster to sudden changes in temperature.
+The filter can be bypassed to respond faster when the filtered value differs too much from the current value.
+The bypass threshold sets the difference at which this happens..

 ### Setpoint Profile
 If you want to slowly change a Setpoint over time, you can use the *Setpoint Profile* block.